jhugomagana/cse15l-lab-reports/lab-report-3-week-6.md

 ##### To force a login to simulate a login shell and run commands as intended ⤇ we will run **ssh** and pass the `"bash --login"` string command ⤇ within the simulated login shell we will pass in `-c 'env commands'` as a string within a string...

-In our case, we will demonstrate this trick using the following command </br>`⤇ scp -r . cs15lwi22aog@ieng6.ucsd.edu:~/week6/markdown-parse ; ssh -t cs15lwi22aog@ieng6.ucsd.edu "bash --login -c 'cd week6/markdown-parse/;make test'"`</br>in the vid below:
+In our case, we will demonstrate this trick using the following command <br>`⤇ scp -r . cs15lwi22aog@ieng6.ucsd.edu:~/week6/markdown-parse ; ssh -t cs15lwi22aog@ieng6.ucsd.edu "bash --login -c 'cd week6/markdown-parse/;make test'"`<br>in the vid below:

 <video src="assets\images\week6-report3-vid_B.mp4" controls="controls" style="max-width: 1000px;"></video>